From Rotary to Touch-Tone: How the Trimline Telephone Bridged the Gap?

 The Advent of Touch-Tone Technology

-- The ability to transmit data over phone lines
+- The ability to send data over phone lines

 The Trimline Telephone: A Bridge Between Eras

-Enter the trimline telephone, an ingenious solution to the rotary-touch-tone conundrum.
-Designed by Henry Dreyfuss Associates for Bell Telephone Laboratories, the trimline phone was a marvel of mid-century modern design.
-Its key features included:
+The trimline telephone is a clever answer to the problem of the rotary-touch-tone phone.
+The trimline phone, which was made by Henry Dreyfuss Associates for Bell Telephone Laboratories, was a masterpiece of mid-century modern design.
+Its best features were:

 The Impact of the Trimline Telephone on Communication